MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/application-development/cordova-apps/index.md

 ## Cordova Application Security
 IBM MobileFirst Foundation provides security features that help you protect your Cordova apps.

 Much of the content in a cross-platform app can be more easily modified by an unauthorized person than for a native app.
-Because much of the common content in a cross-platform app is in a readable format, IBM MobileFirst Platform Foundation provides features that can provide a higher level of security for your cross-platform Cordova apps.
+Because much of the common content in a cross-platform app is in a readable format, IBM MobileFirst Foundation provides features that can provide a higher level of security for your cross-platform Cordova apps.

 > Learn more about the [MobileFirst security framework](../../authentication-and-security)